-And thanks again to Elana for the inspiration and basis of this newly favorite recipe.
+And thanks again to Elana for the inspiration and basis of this newly favorite homemade bread recipe.

-If you want to give this gluten-free Rosemary, Fig and Nut Bread a whirl, then be sure to bookmark this page or pin the following image.
+If you want to give this gluten-free bread recipe with Rosemary, Fig, and Nuts a whirl, then be sure to bookmark this page or pin the following image.

 Please know that I welcome each and every comment that comes my way.
 If you want to make sure you don’t miss future content, pop your email in the beige box up on the right or click here.
 I usually send out 2-3 emails a week, so I won’t inundate your inbox…believe me, I’m sensitive to an overflowing email inbox!